profjere/269htmlexam/readme.md

 <h2>COMM 269: Web Design</h2>

 <b>Type the answers to question #1-10 on a Word Document.  #13 requires you to add a URL to the same Word document.</b>
+You can download all of these files at once by choosing download in the upper right corner.

 1)	What is the function of the <title> tag?